SergeiKornienko/python-project-lvl1/README.md

 This program is a set of mathematical games for the terminal.
 The program is designed as an training project.
 Three correct answers are required to win each game.
 In case of an incorrect answer, the game must be started again.

 ### Command for setup
-pip install -i https://test.pypi.org/simple/ --extra-index-url https://pypi.org/simple hexlet-code-kornienko
+pip install -i https://test.pypi.org/simple/ --extra-index-url https://pypi.org/simple hexlet-code-skornienko

 ### Brain-even